rob-g2-365/waveshare_epaper_picture_frame/README.md

 ### Arduino Code Overview

-I had to make a couple changes to the Waveshare drivers.
+I had to make a couple of changes to the Waveshare drivers.
 They are:

    A.  Changes with Waveshare drivers (SPI frequency and chips select)
    B.  Reduced the SPI clock speed.